 - Software availability – Want to use your VPN on your phone?
 Fire TV device?
 Xbox One?
 You need a VPN that offers just the right software for the job.
 If you can’t install the app on your device of choice, you won’t be able to take advantage of the VPN’s full capabilities.

 - Network size – The more servers a VPN runs, the better your chances of landing a fast, low-latency connection anywhere in the world.
 So, make sure your VPN has an expansive server network.

-Best VPNs for Unblocking Netflix in Canada
+Top VPNs to Unblock Netflix in Canada

 Picking out a good VPN doesn’t have to be a hassle.
 Using the criteria above, we ranked some of the top VPN services to find the best one for unblocking Netflix in Canada.
 Each one offers full access to a wide range of servers, including locations in the U.S. for maximum movie availability.

 ExpressVPN has a well-deserved reputation for being one of the fastest VPNs on the market.
-The company runs a network of hundreds of servers across 94 different countries, with dozens of locations in the U.S., Canada, and Europe alone.
+The company runs a network of 3,000+ servers across 94 different countries, with dozens of locations in the U.S., Canada, and Europe alone.
 This ensures you’ll always have access to a fast connection in the region of your choice, unlocking just the right content without issue.
 And if your speed ever starts to lag behind, ExpressVPN offers a built-in speed test so you can find a faster server and connect without waiting.

 For privacy, ExpressVPN uses 256-bit AES encryption on all data combined with a zero-logging policy on traffic, DNS requests, and IP addresses.
 These thorough measures ensure your identity never leaves your device, giving you solid anonymity each time you go online.
 You also get to take advantage of DNS leak protection and automatic kill switch features on every device thanks to ExpressVPN’s excellent custom software.